gcanti/miracle/README.md

 # miracle

-Mini fluid responsive less library.
+Mini fluid responsive less library

 miracle includes a responsive, fluid grid system that appropriately scales up to 12 columns (or 20 columns if needed) as the device or viewport size increases.
 Columns width are defined by percentages.